These are names you don't know. Hollywood's 'fellow' actors explain why they bang - ExBulletin

 These are names you don’t know.
 Hollywood’s ‘fellow’ actors explain why they bang

-In fact, they have on TV, usually as a lawyer or a doctor.
-“I’ve had enough roles to be in your living room every night,” says the veteran actor.
+In fact, they have – on television, usually as a lawyer or a doctor.
+“I’ve had enough roles to be in your living room every night,” the veteran actor said.
 “But most people don’t know my name.”

-Kravits is one of those actors that union leaders call “journeymen” who tend to work for scale pay and spend at least as much time queuing as working.
+Kravits is one of those actors that union leaders call “journeymen” – who tend to work for scale pay and spend at least as much time lining up work as they do working.
 They can have a good year, then a bad one, without too much rhyme or reason.
-“We’re always on the verge of a fight,” Kravits says.
+“We’re always on the verge of a struggle,” says Kravits.

 And they, not the big names in Hollywood joining the picket lines, are at the heart of the actors’ strike.

 Many say they worry that the general public will think all actors are well paid and do it for the love of the craft, almost like a hobby.
-Yet, in most cases, it’s their only job, and they have to qualify for health insurance, pay rent or a mortgage, pay for school and college for their kids.
+Yet in most cases, it’s their only job, and they have to qualify for health insurance, pay rent or mortgages, pay for school and college for their children.

-“We’re not all Tom Cruises,” says Amari Dejoie, 30, who studies acting, does odd (extra) jobs and modeling to stay afloat, and plans to be a waitress during the strike.
-“We have to pay the rent and the bills, and they are due first.
-And your apartment doesn’t care that your check isn’t as high as expected.

-During interviews, a few journeymen actors at different stages of their career spoke about their lives and the reasons for their strike.
+“We’re not all Tom Cruises,” says Amari Dejoie, 30, who studies acting, does (extra) jobs and modeling to stay afloat, and plans to serve as a waitress during the strike.
+“We have to pay the rent and the bills, and they’re due first.
+And your apartment doesn’t care that your check wasn’t as high as expected.”
+During interviews, a few journeymen at different stages of their career spoke about their lives and the reasons for their strike: THIS PENNY CHECK

 Still, Van Dyck considers herself lucky.
 With numerous appearances on network shows like “The Blacklist”, “Madam Secretary” and especially “Law & Order”, where she appeared 13 times as a guest star, as well as voice-over work, she was able to earn a living for over 30 years without having to take a job outside of the industry.

-“You keep jumping all over the place,” she said.
+“You keep jumping,” she said.
 “When things get dry in one area, you move on to the next.
-It’s keeping all the balls in the air: theatre, cinema, television, voiceover, audio books.
-Call us mates: Half the job requirement is looking for a job.
+It keeps all the balls in the air: theater, film, TV, voiceover, audiobooks.
+Call us mates: half the job requirement is looking for a job.”

 Van Dyck says the emergence of streaming has reduced an actor’s income alarmingly, as streamers give away tiny residuals, if any.
 And when it comes to negotiating a fee to appear on a show, studios don’t seem to care if you have 37 years of experience.
 “They say, ‘This is what we offer, take it or leave it. “”

+.
 She is still struck by the common misconception that actors have to be rich and famous.
-“Most of us aren’t,” she says.
-“But all those other parts (on a hit show), and all those other shows that get sidelined or disappear, that’s also work.
-And these stories cannot be told without (us).
+“The majority of us aren’t,” she says.
+“But all those other parts (in a hit show), and all those other shows that get sidelined or disappear — that’s work too.
+And those stories can’t be told without (us).”

 “Nobody wants to strike,” adds Van Dyck.
 But she feels the industry is at an inflection point.
 And, “at some point you have to say, ‘No Mas’.”